coreeng/corectl/testdata/software-templates/blank/skeleton/README.md

 # Blank application

-Blank application for the CECG Developer Platform.
+Blank application for the CECG Core Platform.

 An app includes a configuration for the Path to Production, including:
 * Functional Tests